aspanu/ElevatorControl/README.md

 Please provide a source tarball containing code in the language of your choice, as well as a README discussing your solution (and providing build instructions).
 The accompanying documentation is an important part of your submission.
 It counts to show your work.

 Good luck!

+Solution discussion:
+---

+**Current Solution:**
+- Elevator Controller decides how to divide up requests to elevators by first using idle elevators
+- Elevator data class contains all of the knowledge of how an elevator should move once it has requests
+- The scheduling solution here is that each elevator moves in a single direction until it empties its queue of stops to hit
+    - It will reject attempts by users of the elevator to push a button that will ask the elevator to move in the opposite direction to which it is currently traveling
+    - Once the elevator has run out of stops, it will set itself as available for the Controller to assign new stops which again are all in the same direction
+    - This is potentially better than FCFS because stops which 'make sense' to stop at will be taken automatically
+    - By performing complete moves in each direction before an elevator switches directions, it will ensure that there is no starvation for faraway floors
+    - By maintaining a FCFS queue of requests, even if it isn't the most efficient way of handling waiting requests, we prevent starvation in the queue
+- Requests are a data class storing the information of each pickup or dropoff request
+- Directions are a single enum

+**Assumptions:**
+- We cannot receive multiple requests from the same floor in the same direction
+    - This is therefore not dealt with

+**Future work, *in order of importance*:**
+- While this work primarily used current elevator implementations as inspiration, the real problem here is that of knowledge being given at different times - the earlier it is known, the better planning can occur
+    - The 'pickUp' method should then be changed to get both the start floor and the stop floor
+    - The additional information known ahead of time will allow us to plan better for elevator utilization
+    - For example we have more information about how well requests cluster together and how we can prioritize them to be serviced; something that we can maintain within the priority queue alongside request age (which is what we are currently prioritizing for only)
+- We should take into account the distance that an elevator needs to travel to service the next request not just the number of requests it currently has
+    - Specifically, line 116 of ElevatorController.kt should use the minimum of the distance combined with the load factor of the elevator, rather than just the load factor
+- Requests are two different concepts currently stuck together for ease of development: pickups and drop-offs
+    - These two should be pulled apart and not used interchangeably as they are both confusing and will lead non-single time-pressured projects into poor maintainability and 'bad-smelling' code
+- Similarly, directions are currently used simultaneously for the 'desired direction' of an elevator client as well as the direction the elevator is currently traveling in.
+These should be split apart as well.
+- Non-trivial tests should be used